-In part 1 of this article we talked about the strategies you can use when you find yourself in a situation in which your child presented an aggressive behavior.
+In part 1 of this article, we talked about the strategies you can use when you find yourself in a situation in which your child presented an aggressive behavior.
 Some signs of this include hair pulling, biting, pushing, or hitting.
 In this article we’ll talk about what you can do to shape your child’s behavior and minimize these situations.

 3. Be consistent.
-Not changing the rules require an extra effort from all of your son’s caregivers, so avoid the “good cop, bad cop” routine with your partner.
+Not changing the rules requires an extra effort from all of your child’s caregivers, so avoid the “good cop, bad cop” routine with your partner.
 Shaping your little one’s aggressive behavior requires patience, thought, empathy, and loving words and it’s not going to take on the first try.
-There’s no use in taking time to explain calmly and firmly that pushing is wrong, if your little one feels he can just do it when you are not around.
-In part 1 of this article we mentioned using short and firm messages with a gesture to communicate that what he did was wrong.
+There’s no use in taking time to explain calmly and firmly that pushing is wrong, if your little one feels they can just do it when you are not around.
+In part 1 of this article we mentioned using short and firm messages with a gesture to communicate that what they did was wrong.
 Use the same combination of words and gestures every time.
 Your child is learning how the rules and limits work, so the best thing you can do is be consistent and not change them.

 5. Make time for reading.
 Books are a great way to help reinforce positive behaviors and learning about why hurting other’s is not nice.
 Check out this article to view some recommendations.

 6. Plan ahead.
 If you know your little one is shy when meeting other people, it might be good to start flipping through a family album before taking them to that big family reunion.
 If you know your little one is super special about a truck and they’re going on a playdate, bring an extra one so that you can suggest they offer that one to their friend and avoid a fight.